 Mount Abu in Rajasthan is a terrific tourist attractions and the Sunset at Sunset point is what you should definitely not miss.
 If you are a nature lover and keen to photograph the beauty of nature, then this is an ideal place.
 There is nothing extra ordinary here but the climate and the views make it a little more charming than many other hill stations.
 The best way to enjoy the sunset is while you take a boat ride in the Nakki Lake.

 Common Grounds Cafe

 Just off the main square, as the road disperses from commotion of the main square to pedestrian tranquility, there's a cafe called Common Ground.
-Created with the mission to encourage conversations, particularly among Chinese tourists and Tibetans, the cafe embodies the spirit of millennial Tibetan identity."I still dream of Lhasa", said a man who wound up in the cafe, years after he escaped Tibet as a teenager.
-Since then, he had been to five countries, lived in France for a year and was now studying to be a monk.
+Created with the mission of encouraging conversations, particularly among Chinese tourists and Tibetans, the cafe embodies the spirit of millennial Tibetan identity."I still dream of Lhasa", said a man who wound up in the cafe, years after he escaped Tibet as a teenager.
+Since then, he has been to five countries, lived in France for a year and is now studying to be a monk.
 I glanced at the beaded bracelet on his wrists.
 It spelled "Save Tibet".
 His family still lives in Tibet.
 I sincerely hoped that he would see them again.

 Built in the year 1852, the name of the church sounds as if this place long abandoned and not in use but the case is exactly opposite.
 The church was built in the Gothic style of architecture and the overgrowth of creepers make it look even more charming.
 The inside of the church is very clean and in regular use.
 The church was dedicated to st. John the Baptist and there is also a cemetery just beside the church.